-Donna Levin is the Executive Director of Innovation and Entrepreneurship at Worcester Polytechnic Institute and a former Entrepreneur-in-Residence at the Martin Trust Center for MIT Entrepreneurship as well as a former Senior Lecturer in Technological Innovation, Entrepreneurship, and Strategy at MIT Sloan.
+Prior to this, Donna was the Executive Director of Innovation and Entrepreneurship at Worcester Polytechnic Institute, and a former Entrepreneur in Residence at the Trust Center and Senior Lecturer in Technological Innovation, Entrepreneurship, and Strategy at MIT Sloan.

 In Donna’s role as a Senior Lecturer, she oversaw the Entrepreneurship and Innovation track at Sloan, and taught courses designed to introduce students to technological entrepreneurship and help build scalable ventures.